As you might already know, both of Georgia’s U.S. Senate seats will be on the ballot next November.

 The winner of that race will hold office until the regularly-scheduled election for that seat in 2022, a gubernatorial election year.

-One candidate not running for either race?
+One name you won't find in either race?
 Democrat Stacey Abrams, whose unsuccessful 2018 campaign for governor came expanded the electorate and helped contribute to record-breaking turnout across the state.